GihanJY/skills-github-pages/index.md

 Here are a few projects I've worked on:

-1. **[Shelfwise Bookstore](https://github.com/GihanJY/ShelfWise-Bookstore):** A web application that handles CRUD operations using real-time database.
+1. **[Shelfwise Bookstore](https://github.com/GihanJY/ShelfWise-Bookstore):** A web application that handles CRUD operations using a real-time database.
-2. **[Facebook-Marketplace Automation](https://github.com/GihanJY/FB-Marketplace-Automation-Selenium):** Web automation using Selenium framework in facebook marketplace.
+2. **[Facebook-Marketplace Automation](https://github.com/GihanJY/FB-Marketplace-Automation-Selenium):** Web automation using Selenium framework in Facebook Marketplace.
-3. **[BMI Calculator](https://github.com/GihanJY/BMI_Calculator):** A mobile app that provides BMI value of a person based on weight and height.
+3. **[BMI Calculator](https://github.com/GihanJY/BMI_Calculator):** A mobile app that provides the BMI value of a person based on weight and height.

 ## Contact